-A verification plan (sometimes also referred to as a test plan, control plan or commissioning plan) is a plan that explains how you will organize the verification process to demonstrate compliance with the defined requirements.
+A verification plan (sometimes also referred to as a test plan, control plan or commissioning plan) is a plan that explains how the verification process should/will take place in order to demonstrate compliance with the defined requirements for the project.

 - When will requirements be verified?